You might have noticed your camera getting very hot to the touch. In general, that's normal, but there can be some consequences.

 Wondering whether it’s normal that your GoPro is getting very hot?
 Yes, it is.
 And quite hot, at that.

-It’s especially noticeable with some of the newer models like the HERO7 Black when you’re using the to-end video modes.
+It’s especially noticeable with some of the newer models like the HERO9 Black when you’re using the high-end video modes.
 Those modes require lots of processing power and large amounts of data being written to the memory card very quickly.
 The metal rim around the lens port acts as a heat sink, drawing the heat out to dissipate it into the air.
 The result is that it can become very hot.
 And if you take the microSD card out right away after recording in the high-end modes, you’ll find that that’s hot too.

 But you’re definitely not the first to ask.
 Indeed, GoPro anticipated the question and addresses it directly in the instruction manuals [PDF].
 They also offer some good suggestions for mitigating the heat problem and working around it.